CloudDevOpsVisions/Docs/mics/CoC and FAQ/README.md

 If you register, you will get an email invite which has the meeting link You will find all instructions usually in the event post on the Facebook page.

 ## Do I need to install Microsoft Teams?
-No, it's even better you don't, you can use the browser only and join as a guest which means you don't even need a Microsoft account to join, find more info here:
+No, it's even better you don't, you can use the browser only and join as a guest which means you don't even need a Microsoft account to join, find more info here:<br>
 [https://support.microsoft.com/en-us/office/join-a-meeting-without-a-teams-account](https://support.microsoft.com/en-us/office/join-a-meeting-without-a-teams-account-c6efc38f-4e03-4e79-b28f-e65a4c039508)